FluxML/Flux.jl/docs/src/models/overview.md

 1. Setup training and test data.
 2. Build a predictive model with initialized parameters.
 3. Find better parameters by optimizing a loss function that penalizes poor predictions.
-4. Evaluate the learned model by assessing predictive performance on the test data.
+4. Evaluate the learned model by assessing performance on test data.

 Let's drill down a bit to understand what's going on inside the individual layers of Flux.